mrstevencervantes/mrstevencervantes/README.md

 <!--
 - 👨‍💻 All of my projects are available at [http://example.com](http://example.com) -->
-- 📝 I regularly write articles on [Medium](https://mrstevencervantes.medium.com)
+- 📝 I plan to regularly write articles on [Medium](https://mrstevencervantes.medium.com)

 - 💬 Ask me about **Robotic Process Automation**
 <!--